syncfusion/ej2-angular-docs/src/dropdown/combo-box/getting-started.md

 ## Adding ComboBox component

-Modify the template in [src/app/app.component.ts] file to render the ComboBox component.
+Modify the template in [src/app/app.component.ts] file to render the Angular ComboBox component.
 Add the Angular ComboBox by using `<ejs-combobox>` selector in `template` section of the app.component.ts file.

 ```javascript